yash08123/The-Algorithms-Data-Structures-for-Beginners/README.md

 # The-Algorithms-Data-Structures-for-Beginners
-The easy to kickstart coding journey.
+An easy way to kickstart coding journey.

 - **The Algorithms**